truecharts/public/charts/stable/homepage/docs/hp-integration.md

+---
-# Homepage TrueCharts Integration Guide
+title: Homepage TrueCharts Integration Guide
+---

 TrueCharts has adopted `Homepage` as its default dashboard application due to its support for Kubernetes.